Social Engineering is The Art of What Three Things?

 In this attacking technique, the attacker sends an email and uses the name of your company CEO but uses another email address.

-Vishing is a social engineering attack which is combination of ‘voice’ and ‘phishing’.
-Already we have discussed about phishing attack.
-Now, vishing attack is the illegitimate access of data via VoIP (Voice over Internet Protocol).
+Vishing is a social engineering attack which is a combination of ‘voice’ and ‘phishing’.
+Already we have discussed phishing attacks.
+Now, a vishing attack is the illegitimate access of data via VoIP (Voice over Internet Protocol).

-It can be conducted by regular phone calls or voice email and requesting to send victim’s bank account details and also requesting to pay some money.
-It is very difficult to trace the vishing attack because it occurs within the very short time.
+It can be conducted by regular phone calls or voice email and requesting to send the victim’s bank account details and also requesting to pay some money.
+It is very difficult to trace the vishing attack because it occurs within a very short time.

 Vishing Technique

-There are several techniques that vishing attack can happen.
-One of the common techniques is as follows:
+One of the most common techniques of vishing attack is as follows:

 For example, you will get a phone call with the following message: